 Figure 9-92 (Example of BDT sequence) illustrates an example of BDT signaling.
 STA A initiates the bi directional TXOP by setting the Response Indication to Long Response in the PS-Poll+BDT frame and in the preamble of two PV0 PPDUs to allow STA B to transmit its BUs.
 At the end, STA B sends a PPDU with the Response Indication 2 3 (Normal ResponseAck) and STA A will terminate the BDT by sending a PPDU with the Response Indication equal to 0 (No response).

-TGah editor: Change these subclauses (9.42d) as follows: (CID 3663)

-9.42d Bi directional TXOP

-9.42d.2 Rules for BDT

-The S1G STA that transmits this PPDU is known as the BDT Initiator.

-The transmission of one or more PPDUs (BDT response burst) by the S1G STA addressed in the PPDUs transmitted by the BDT Initiator, separated by SIFS.
-Only the last (or only) PPDU of the BDT response burst may contain any MPDU requiring an immediate response.
-All the other PPDUs in the BDT response burst (if there are any) except the last one should shall indicate "No Response" in the response indication field.
-The S1G STA that transmits the BDT response burst is known as the BDT Responder.